8ta4/see/DONTREADME.md

 I put that 10-second limit in because anything more starts to feel broken.

+> Won't a never-ending animation cause a timeout?

+Yep.

+If you're on a page for the first time, that 10-second wait is fine. `see` can't tell the difference between a harmless animation and a loading spinner, so it just waits.

+If you're hitting the same page over and over and that delay is bugging you, that's your cue to fix it.
+Use an extension like uBlock Origin to hide the damn animation.

+> Does `see` check network requests to see if the page is done loading?

+No.

+A network call could just be some analytics ping that changes nothing on the screen.

+A quiet network doesn't mean JavaScript isn't in the middle of some heavy lifting to build the page.

 > How long does `see` wait between screenshots?

 It waits 100 milliseconds.